Posts

 Image

-In his introduction to First Corinthians, the Apostle Paul describes members of the congregation as those who are “ eagerly waiting for the Revelation of our Lord Jesus ,” an event he connects to the “ Day of the Lord .”
-In his letters, Paul refers to this glorious event as the ‘ Parousia ’ (“ arrival ”), the ‘ erchomai ’ (“ coming ”), and the ‘ epiphaneia ’ (“ manifestation ”) of Jesus, as well as his “ Revelation ” or ‘ apocalypsis .”
-By comparing how he applies these several terms, it becomes apparent that the same event is in view in each case, and always he applies whichever noun he uses in the singular number.
+At the revelation of Jesus from Heaven, the saints will experience glory, but the wicked will receive everlasting destruction .
+The Apostle Paul describes members of the Corinthian congregation as those “ eagerly waiting for the Revelation of our Lord Jesus ,” which he connects to the “ Day of the Lord .”
+In his letters, Paul refers to Christ’s return as the ‘ Parousia ’ (“ arrival ”), the ‘ erchomai ’ (“ coming ”), and the ‘ epiphaneia ’ (“ manifestation ”) of Jesus, as well as his “ Revelation ” or ‘ apocalypsis .”

 The Day of Visitation